DooHyun2/PolymerMI/README.md

 PolymerMI : Polymer Property Prediction & Optimization (MI/BO/XAI Pipeline)
+This Pipeline is maked for help Laboratory exprience can be only using Linux base virture environment Tool Before the exprience, Save the time and buget from predict material information and explore automatic system And help exprience for this XAI based analysis

 This repository provides a lightweight but complete machine learning pipeline for predicting  and optimizing polymer properties.
 It demonstrates core techniques in Materials Informatics (MI), including